AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module2/ex3.md

 ![Data Ingestion](./images/menudatasets.png)

-In Datasets, you'll see that no datasets exist yet.
+In Datasets, you'll see something like this:

 ![Data Ingestion](./images/datasets.png)